Tackling a rising tide of plastic pollution

 Science can identify the scope of the problem, Kyle said, but it will take a number of creative solutions to turn the tide.

-Roland noted that California is the world’s sixth-largest economy, and a globally regarded leader in environmental policy.
+Roland noted that California, the world’s sixth-largest economy, is a global leader in environmental policy.
 What California does, he said, “can go a long way to change mindsets—and industrial patterns—around the world.”

 Featured photo: Plastic debris breaks down in the ocean, but it never goes away.
 Many particles wash up on beaches; others remain in the water as tiny microplastics or nanoplastic pieces.
 Photo: Algalita Marine Research Foundation.